-Audit Committee
+Group Audit Committee

-The Audit Committee is tasked with assisting the Group Board of Directors in fulfilling its oversight responsibilities for the Company's financial reporting process, the system of internal control, the audit process, as well as the Company's process for monitoring compliance with laws and regulations and the code of conduct.
+The Group Audit Committee is tasked with assisting the Group Board of Directors in fulfilling its oversight responsibilities for the Company's financial reporting process, the system of internal controls, the audit process, as well as the Company's process for monitoring compliance with laws and regulations and the code of conduct.

-Risk Committee
+Group Risk Committee

-The Risk Committee is tasked with assisting the Group Board of Directors in fulfilling it's oversight responsibilities for the Company's risk management, assets liability management, and financial investments (the latter as defined in the Group's Investment Policy), as well as the Company's process for monitoring overall compliance with those matters.
+The Group Risk Committee is tasked with assisting the Group Board of Directors in fulfilling its oversight responsibilities for the Company's risk management, assets liability management and financial investments (the latter as defined in the Group's Investment Policy), as well as the Company's process for monitoring overall compliance with those matters.

-People, Compensation and Governance Committee
+Group People, Compensation and Governance Committee

-Our compensation programme is a key component of our talent management strategy and incentivises forward-looking activities that generates long-term sustainable value.
+The Group's compensation programme is a key component of our talent management strategy and incentivises forward-looking activities that generates long-term sustainable value.
 The Company's remuneration packages offered to staff are designed to attract, retain and motivate high quality employees.
 Both fixed and variable remuneration is offered.
-Fixed remuneration is given in the form of a base salary and is determined taking into account an individual's experience and qualifications.
+Fixed remuneration is given in the form of a base salary and is determined by taking into account an individual's experience and qualifications.

-A small number of sales staff receive commissions based on sales achieved.
 Variable remuneration is discretionary and takes the form of a cash bonus and is available to all staff.
 Three factors that impact the variable remuneration are market position, individual performance and the Group's ability to meet its financial and strategic targets.
 The granting of restricted Group stock is at the discretion of the People, Compensation and Governance Committee of the Group Board of Directors.
 When determining stock distributions, consideration is given to further enhance the Group's ability to retain the services of key employees.

 Comprehensive salary reviews are conducted as part of the annual performance appraisal process.
-The Human Resource department ensures that remuneration is internally equitable and aligned with market-competitive compensation levels.
+The Human Resource department ensures that remuneration is internally equitable and aligned with marketcompetitive compensation levels.